wangjuenew/SubCNN/README.md

     make
     ```

-4. Build our modified Caffe and pycaffe
+4. Build our modified Caffe and pycaffe.
+Make sure you have cuDNN to save GPU memory.
     ```Shell
     cd $ROOT/caffe-fast-rcnn
     # Now follow the Caffe installation instructions here: